OpenVoiceOS/ovos-gui-plugin-shell-companion/README.md

 night mode will perform actions based on sunset/sunrise times

-- the homescreen changes to a simple clock with white text on black background
+- the homescreen changes to a simple clock with white text on a black background.
-- default brightness is reduced
+- default brightness is reduced.
 - auto-dim is enabled

 brightness level during nighttime can be set via `"night_default_brightness"`